badgeteam/website/content/en/docs/Badges/MCH2022/getting-started/_index.md

 ## Now what?

 You should now have a working badge.
-We strongly suggest that you hook it up to a live USB power source to fully charge the battery.You'll need a cable with a USB-C at the Badge end.
+We strongly suggest that you hook it up to a live USB power source to fully charge the battery.
+You'll need a cable with a USB-C at the Badge end.

 While the battery is charging, it's time to explore the badge a little.
 When you turn it on it will start with a splash screen and details of